 I avoided looking in mirrors because it makes me depressed, and only look in a mirror so I can check my face for spots.

 As previously stated in this post, my need for perfection when it came to my hair (or lack thereof) didn’t stop when I cut my dreads off.
 Now I have to have a perfectly shaved head if I shave it, causing me to have a bloody and sore scalp.
 This need would make sense if I had BDD.

 I also have issues with my body hair that’s not on my scalp.
 I’m constantly touching my beard because it seems uneven to me.
 The right side doesn’t grow the same way the other side does, and that plays on my mind.
 I’m constantly trying to get them to match up.

-BDD is clearly a factor in my anxiety disorders (The Weirdness Of My Anxiety Disorders).
+BDD is clearly a factor in my anxiety disorders (The Weird Behaviour Of My Anxiety Disorders).
 I say it’s a factor in my anxiety disorders, rather than it being a replacement diagnosis for them because of how my anxiety disorders affect me as an individual.
-My appearance based anxiety is nowhere near as crippling as my fear of losing bowel/bladder control (The Weirdness Of My Anxiety Disorders) which has caused me to have countless psychotic episodes.
+My appearance-based anxiety is nowhere near as crippling as my fear of losing bowel/bladder control (The Weird Behaviour Of My Anxiety Disorders) which has caused me to have countless psychotic episodes.

 So, I believe it was BDD that was the cause of all my hair destroying behaviours.
 It also explains a lot of my other issues as well.

 - Keeping your hands busy can help avoid pulling your hair, or other such actions like nail biting and skin picking.

 - Play with stress toys or other fidget friendly items to keep your hands busy.